 Any limb you need a saw to cut must be fairly thick, or else you would be using hand pruners or loppers.
 Wood this thick is structural, like the beams in a house: they bear weight importantly, and removing them is a process like the careful demolition of a house.

-A heavy branch is any branch that, after you cut it completely from the plant, you would not be able hold still with one hand.
+A rule of thumb when a branch is “heavy” is this: a heavy branch is any branch that, after you cut it completely from the plant, you would not be able to hold still with one hand.

 - too high to reach.

 - so long that the torque of its weight would turn your hand.